brendan-ch/personal-website/content/doc/clockwise-migrate.md

 Go to [clockwise.bchen.dev](https://clockwise.bchen.dev) and open the Settings menu on the top right.
 Navigate to the Data Management screen.

 Click on "Import settings" and select the file that you downloaded.
-Your data should be imported and saved to the new domain.
+Your data is now saved to the new domain.